-Wally also brings in The Secret History of Twin Peaks in his talking about his days on the road, traveling in the footsteps of Lewis and Clark, for Frost writes of how, during their journey through the NW, Lewis and Clark were in the vicinity of what would be eventually Twin Peaks and Lewis came into possession of the jade ring there.
+Wally also brings in The Secret History of Twin Peaks via his talking about his days on the road, traveling in the footsteps of Lewis and Clark, for Frost writes of how, during their journey through the NW, Lewis and Clark were in the vicinity of what would be eventually Twin Peaks and that Lewis came into possession of the jade ring there.

 Dharma.
 There are a number of things it can mean but Wally's use of the word is likely in the sense of one's destiny in accordance with nature.

 Wally reminds that the shadow is always present.
-You know he was raised at the sheriff's department, as his parents are always there, so he is imbued with law enforcement aesthetic (Twin Peaks, Harry Truman style) but is himself a kind of shadow-sibling aspect of it.
+You know he was raised at the sheriff's department, as his parents are always there, so he is imbued with a law enforcement aesthetic (Twin Peaks, Harry Truman style) but is himself a kind of shadow-sibling aspect of it.
 It's no wonder that Harry is his godfather, as Wally was raised at the station, and we have the feeling that in this respect, as far as an authority figure in his life, Harry supersedes his parents.
 And yet his parents are his parents, who he "loves so dearly", while his abiding respect is with Harry.

 Wally Brando is one of the all-time great character shorts.
 A few minutes of screen time and he is legend.